oakes/java-assignments/curriculum/week1.md

     * Arrays and classes
       * Position array
       * Position class
+    * You can make arrays of objects and objects containing arrays
+      * To-do array
+      * Contact class
+      * Two-dimensional array representing pixels
+    * Show example of lack of data structure usage
     * Built-in classes
       * Essentially the entire language consists of classes
       * `String` is one of the most common
-    * You can make arrays of objects and objects containing arrays
-      * To-do array
-      * Contact class
     * Scenarios - A data structure that holds...
       * A tweet
       * Web browser history